Facebook Campaign Optimization in a Post-IDFA World

 Mobile campaign optimization can now seem scary after the introduction of iOS 14.
 We are here to help you navigate these abrupt changes with our insights.

-It’s been now a few months since the announcement of iOS 14 and its ATT (AppTracking Transparency) implementation in the mobile app marketing world.
-Since then, many marketers are actively trying to find a solution (or workarounds) to this earthquake.
+It’s been over a year since the announcement of iOS 14 and its ATT (AppTracking Transparency) implementation in the mobile app marketing world.
+Since then, many marketers have been actively trying to find a solution (or workarounds) to this earthquake.

 - Don’t ask for anything and live in an anonymous world with no way to know how your marketing dollars are performing

 As mentioned earlier, many marketers have hoped that web-to-mobile campaigns would have solved the tracking issues with a workaround Apple didn’t think about.
 However, Facebook—the most affected marketing network—made it clear that the ATT would have harmed both app and web campaigns.

 “Businesses that advertise mobile apps, as well as those that optimize, target, and report on web conversion events from any of our business tools will be affected.
 As more people, opt-out of tracking on iOS 14 devices, ads personalization, and performance reporting will be limited for both app and web conversion events.”Source